Everything you need to know, right here.

 Students who require travel as part of their educational experience and wish to receive this parking privilege must request a numbered parking placard from the Office of Public Safety.
 Documentation in the form of course registration (student teaching) or internship verification (Breen Center for Graduate Success/course registration) must be provided to public safety.

-- Online registration in AccessLVC will re-open Tuesday, Aug.
-10, for returning students.
-New students will need to make changes to their schedules after meeting with their advisor during orientation.
-The Registrar’s Office is located in the Administration Building/Humanities Center, Room 106/107.
+- Online registration in AccessLVC is open for returning students.
+New students will be able to make changes to their schedules after meeting with their advisor during orientation.

 Community Service and Volunteerism

-Students may also drop by the Office of Service and Volunteerism (main level of Miller Chapel) throughout the first week of classes to meet our service coordinator, Jen Liedtka, and pick up information about upcoming service opportunities.
+Drop by the Office of Service and Volunteerism (main level of Miller Chapel) throughout the first week of classes to meet our service team, Jen Liedtka and Kathy Buchovecky, and pick up information.